fullfox/shellshot/README.md

   -c COMMAND, --command COMMAND
                         Number of command output to process, starting from the end (default: 1)
+  -p PROMPT, --prompt PROMPT
-  -t TITLE, --title TITLE
+                        Command to display in the prompt -t TITLE, --title TITLE
                         Window title rendered in the screenshot (default:
                         Terminal)